Submit Article

 • Offence: Sexual penetration of a minor

-• Prosecution’s Position on Sentence: Probation manifestly inadequate; reformative training necessary for deterrence
+• Prosecution’s Position on Appeal: Probation manifestly inadequate; at minimum, a reformative training suitability report should have been called for

 Summary